jordimarimon/ts-ast-parser/README.md

 If you're working with custom elements, I recommend you to go check them out.

-This library is a more generic approach than the above two to fill the needs outside custom elements.
+This library tries to be a more generic approach than the above two to fill the needs outside custom elements.

-Other libraries of interest are (each library offers different needs):
+Other libraries of interest are:

 * [JSDoc](https://github.com/jsdoc/jsdoc)
 * [JSDoc To Markdown](https://github.com/jsdoc2md/jsdoc-to-markdown)